Generalizations of planar contact manifolds to higher dimensions: Iterated Planar Contact Manifolds

 \begin{definition} An \emph{open book decomposition} of a closed oriented manifold $M$ is a pair $(B,\pi)$, where $B$ is a codimension $2$ submanifold of $M$ with trivial normal bundle, called the \emph{binding} of the open book and $\pi: M \setminus B \rightarrow S^{1}$ is a fiber bundle such that $\pi$ agrees with the angular coordinate $\theta$ on the normal disk $D^2$ when restricted to a neighborhood $B \times D^2$ of $B$. \end{definition}

 For any $\theta \in S^1$, the closure $F_{\theta}:= \overline{\pi^{-1}(\theta)}$ is a manifold with boundary $\partial F_{\theta}= B$ called the \emph{page} of the open book.
 The holonomy of the fiber bundle $\pi$ determines a conjugacy class in the orientation-preserving diffeomorphism group of a page $F_{\theta}$ fixing its boundary, i.e. in $\mbox{Diff}^{+}(F_{\theta}, \partial F_{\theta})$ which we call the {\em{monodromy}}.
-Since $M$ is oriented, pages are naturally co-oriented by the canonical orientation of $S^1$ and hence are naturally oriented.
+Note that the pages are naturally co-oriented by the canonical orientation of $S^1$ and hence, since $M$ is oriented, are naturally oriented.
 Also, the binding inherits an orientation from the open book decomposition of $M$.
 We assume that the given orientation on $B$ coincides with the boundary orientation induced by the pages.
 It is well-known that an abstract open book decomposition gives a closed manifold with an open book decomposition and vice-versa.

-\begin{definition} A contact structure $\xi$ on a compact manifold $M$ is said to be \emph{supported by an open book} $(B,\pi)$ of $M$ if it is the kernel of a contact form $\lambda$ satisfying the following: \begin{enumerate} \item $\lambda$ is a positive contact form on the binding and \item $d\lambda$ is positively symplectic on each fiber of $\pi$. \end{enumerate}
+\begin{definition} A contact structure $\xi$ on a compact and oriented manifold $M$ is said to be \emph{supported by an open book} $(B,\pi)$ of $M$ if it is the kernel of a contact form $\lambda$ satisfying the following: \begin{enumerate} \item $\lambda$ is a positive contact form on the binding and \item $d\lambda$ is positively symplectic on each fiber of $\pi$. \end{enumerate}

 If these two conditions hold, then the open book $(B,\pi)$ is called a \emph{supporting open book} for the contact manifold $(M, \xi)$ and the contact structure $\xi$, as well as the contact form $\lambda$, is said to be \emph{adapted} to the open book $(B,\pi)$. \end{definition}